How to Make a Dog Collar? – Itsaboutdog

 Repurposed Collar

-Repurposing and upcycling are a huge trend these days.
+Repurposing and upcycling are huge trends these days.
 The term refers to the process of making something useful out of waste.
 In this case, you are limited only by your creativity.

-You can use pretty much anything, such as a belt or even a jump rope, to create a nice-looking collar.
-If you love browsing through thrift stores, you can definitely find something that can be transformed into a neat little collar.
+You can use anything like a belt or jump rope to create a nice-looking collar.
+If you love browsing thrift stores, you can find something that can be transformed into a neat little collar.

-Let your creative juices flow, assemble a bunch of things that you feel you can put together to make a collar, and then get to work.
+Let your creative juices flow, assemble many things you can put together to make a collar, and then get to work.

 Collar with Cotton Webbing

-Collars can be made out of webbing, but it’s essential that you seal the edges.
+Collars can be made from webbing, but you must seal the edges.
 This will prevent them from fraying.
-In case you are using cotton webbing, you need to fold the edge twice and then sew it using a box X stitch.
+You must fold the edge twice for cotton webbing and sew it using a box X stitch.

-Apart from the webbing, all you need is a slide and a buckle to create a perfect dog collar.
-You can create a simple, highly functional, nice-looking collar with these materials.
+Apart from the webbing, you only need a slide and a buckle to create a perfect dog collar.
+You can make a simple, highly functional, nice-looking collar with these materials.

 Leather DIY Collar

 Leather collars can be sturdy, stylish, and classic all simultaneously.
-If you think creating a dog collar out of leather is a daunting task, think again because it is effortless.
+If you think creating a dog collar out of leather is daunting, think again because it is effortless.

-All you need is to cut a fine strip of quality leather and then punch some holes into it.
+You only need to cut a fine strip of quality leather and punch holes into it.
 Add a buckle to it and see that it functions as a belt.
 Fine leather has the advantage of being a material that can withstand wear and tear.

 Bohemian Collar

 Choosing to go bohemian is not just for people.
-This can apply to your pets too.
-Go wild with your imagination in terms of materials used, patterns, themes, etc.
+This can apply to your pets, too.
+Go wild with your imagination regarding materials used, patterns, themes, etc.

-You can use different techniques such as braiding, knotting, etc., to create a collar of your liking.
-The idea is to use a lovely quirky mishmash of materials and put them together to make a delicate collar.
+You can use different techniques, such as braiding, knotting, etc., to create a collar of your liking.
+The idea is to use a lovely, quirky mishmash of materials and assemble them to make a delicate collar.

 Fashionable Collar

-We all want our dog to look the best looking in the park.
+We all want our dogs to look the best in the park.
 An easy way to achieve this is by making the trendiest collar for your furry friend.
-For this, all you need is a nylon strap, a buckle, and some fabric of your choice.
+All you need is a nylon strap, a buckle, and some fabric you choose.

-The fabric can be used to create a decorative flap as part of your collar.
-Get creative with your scissors, and you will soon have an attention-grabbing, fashionable collar.
+The fabric can create a decorative flap as part of your collar.
+Get creative with your scissors; you will soon have an attention-grabbing, fashionable collar.

 Jingle Bell Collar

-For this, all you need to do is attach a tiny bell or two to your dog’s collar.
+All you need to do for this is attach a tiny bell or two to your dog’s collar.
 The bells are not just for decorative purposes.
-They will also turn out to be handy if you lose your dog in the dark.
-Also, the tinkle of the bells can add to the fun and joy of the holiday season.
+They will also be handy if you lose your dog in the dark.
+Also, the jingle of the bells can add to the fun and joy of the holiday season.

 DIY Dominant Collar

 Say you have a dog that’s extra-large or extra-strong.
 You can still make a collar for it with just some basic materials.
-The most important thing to keep in mind is to keep your dog’s weight in mind.
+The most important thing to remember is to keep your dog’s weight in mind.

-You should buy materials that are double your dog’s weight or at least one and a half times its weight.
-Remember to take a Lil more rope than you need and work with it.
-It’s always better to have an extra rope that you can cut off than to have too little rope.
+You should buy materials double your dog’s weight or at least one and a half times its weight.
+Remember to take more rope than you need and work with it.
+It’s always better to have an extra rope you can cut off than too little.

 The Shoelace Collar